UK Research and Innovation (UKRI) India plays a key role in enhancing the research and innovation collaboration between the UK and India.

-Since our New Delhi office opened in 2008, the UK and Indian governments, and third parties, have together invested over £300 million in co-funded research and innovation programmes.
+Since 2008, the UK and Indian governments, and third parties, have together invested over £330 million in co-funded research and innovation programmes.

 Engaging with India

-UKRI India is actively engaged with all the key government departments and agencies that fund research and innovation in India.
+UKRI India is actively engaged with India’s major public-sector research and innovation funders.

 These include the: